diegovalle/Homicide-MX-Drug-War/readme.md

 * Maps and charts with the homicide rate at the state level
 * Maps and charts with the change in homicide rate from 2006 to 2008
-* If you run combine.bat you get a merged chart of the bar plots and maps
+* If you run merge.bat you get a merged chart of the bar plots and maps
 * A small multiples chart with the murder rate of each state from 1990 to 2008

 Notes